 - the Cheviot Mine, on the boundary of Jasper National Park, threatens a UNESCO world heritage site

 - the infamous Sidney, NS tar ponds are the by-product of coal mining

 - several largescale deaths of birds on toxic lakes in the Athabasca oil sands highlights the dangers of open pit mining.

 Read your text, pp. 446-447, (pp. 410-415, 3CE).
 See Figure 14.29, p.
 447 (Figure 13.30, 3CE, p.
 414 ), “ Scarification.”

 Weathering refers to processes at/near the earth’s surface which physically or chemically break down rock.

 Mass wasting refers to the downward movement of soil, regolith and/or bedrock because of gravity.

 Erosion is a general term for the removal of rock or mineral particles from exposed surfaces by water, air or ice, or by other particles carried by these agents.

 In order for erosion to occur, loose rock or mineral particles have to come from somewhere!
 The main processes that produce these particles are:

 Particles are broken into smaller particles primarily by weathering.
 Weathered materials, especially fine materials like soil, sand, and silt are very susceptible to erosion.
-In general, the smaller or lighter the particle, the more easily it is eroded.
+In general, the smaller or lighter the particle, the more easily it is eroded or moved.